4 things to do NOW to prep for a summer patio garden

-- Large grow bags are a cool alternative to the traditional 5-gallon bucket.
+- Fabric grow bags are a cool alternative to the traditional 5-gallon bucket.
 The 5-gallon grow bags and 10-gallon grow bags are my favorite, and they get rave reviews!
 They’re ideal for bigger vegetable plants like tomatoes and zucchini, with breathable, durable material and handles for easier moving.
 I use (and reuse) them for cucumbers, pumpkins, greens, zucchini, peas, you name it.

 - Raised garden containers are a great option if you’re limited in space and/or have accessibility needs that prevent you from bending down to tend pots on the ground.

 - This 2’x2” fabric raised bed is another way to add some versatility to your patio garden.
 You could use it to group salad greens, herbs, or other shallow-root plants.

 4. Clear space on your patio or deck